rocky-linux/documentation/docs/books/learning_ansible/09-working-with-jinja-template.md

 ---
-title: Working With Jinja Template
+title: Working With Jinja Template in Ansible
 author: Srinivas Nishant Viswanadha
 contributors: Steven Spencer, Antoine Le Morvan, Ganna Zhyrnova
 ---

-# Chapter: Working with Jinja templates in Ansible

 ## Introduction

 Ansible provides a powerful and straightforward way to manage configurations using Jinja templates through the built-in `template` module.
-This chapter explores two essential ways to utilize Jinja templates in Ansible:
+This document explores two essential ways to utilize Jinja templates in Ansible:

 - adding variables to a configuration file
 - building complex files with loops and intricate data structures.

 ## Adding variables to a configuration file

-### Step 1: create a Jinja template
+### Step 1: Creating a Jinja template

 Create a Jinja template file, e.g., `sshd_config.j2`, with placeholders for variables: